awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ConditionExpressions.md

     --condition-expression "attribute_not_exists(Id)"
 ```

-If the condition expression evaluates to false, DynamoDB returns the following error message: *The conditional request failed*
+If the condition expression evaluates to false, DynamoDB returns the following error message: The conditional request failed\.

 **Note**
 For more information about `attribute_not_exists` and other functions, see [Comparison Operator and Function Reference](Expressions.OperatorsAndFunctions.md)\.

 ## Checking for Attributes in an Item<a name="Expressions.ConditionExpressions.CheckingForAttributes"></a>

 You can check for the existence \(or nonexistence\) of any attribute\.
-If the condition expression evaluates to true, the operation will succeed; otherwise, it will fail\.
+If the condition expression evaluates to true, the operation succeeds; otherwise, it fails\.

-The following example uses `attribute_not_exists` to delete a product only if it does not have a `Price` attribute:
+The following example uses `attribute_not_exists` to delete a product only if it does not have a `Price` attribute\.

 ```
 aws dynamodb delete-item \